e7mac/dag-engine/README.md

 # DAG Workflow Engine

-An async DAG workflow engine in Python for orchestrating third-party API calls with branching logic, retry with exponential backoff, and a REST API.
+An async DAG workflow engine in Python for orchestrating third-party API calls with branching logic, concurrent path execution, retry with exponential backoff, and a web dashboard.

 ## Setup